speedment/speedment-gradle-plugin/README.md

 }
 ````

-Then call one of two new targets.
+Then call one of two new tasks.

 * `gradle speedment.Gui` Opens Speedment GUI.
 * `gradle speedment.Generate` Generates Java classes from config file.